Melykuti/COVID-19/global.md

 The first dataset is the 30 March 2020 where I tried fitting linear models in addition to the exponentials as well.
 I had originally presented exponential fits exclusively.
 Upon the switchover to the new methodology, I also showed the fits where I selected the best of exponential and linear fits for comparison.
 The last column in the table now displays `e` for the case when the exponential model is a better fit, `l` when the linear model.

-Since 9 May 2020, I have been using 7-14-day-windows instead of 4-14 days.
+Since 9 May 2020, I have been using 7-14-day windows instead of 4-14 days.
 I decided that it was better to dampen the effect of weekends on visits to the doctor, on laboratory testing and on reporting daily increments by choosing longer time windows.

 #### Exponential and linear model fits for daily new case numbers